 Born 18 Apr 1949.

 American mathematician who received the Fields Medal in 1978 for his work in mathematical analysis.
-As a child prodigy, his accelerated schooling resulted a B.S. degrees in physics and mathematics by age 17 and a Ph.D. in mathematics at age 20 from Princeton University (1969).
-When in he became a professor (1971) at the University of Chicago at the age of 22, he was the youngest full professor ever in the U.S. Two years later, he returned to Princeton as a professor (1973).
+As a child prodigy, his accelerated schooling reached B.S. degrees in physics and mathematics by age 17 and a Ph.D. in mathematics from Princeton University at age 20 (1969).
+By 1971, as a professor at the University of Chicago at age 22, he was the youngest full professor ever in the U.S. Two years later, he returned to Princeton as a professor (1973).
 His Ph.D. dissertation was on “Inequalities for Strongly Regular Convolution Operators.”
-His field of study includes his interest in physics - applied mathematics in vibrations, heat, turbulence, though he is best known for his theoretical work.«
+His field of study includes his interest in physics - applied mathematics in vibrations, heat, turbulence - though he is best known for his theoretical work.«

 Born 18 Apr 1911; died 11 May 2011 at age 100.